-TJ Clinic specialists provide support to our colleagues in several national jurisdictions through innovative victim-centric technical mentoring.
+TJ Clinic experts provide support to our colleagues in several national jurisdictions through innovative victim-centric horizontal mentoring.

-Guatemala: Support and mentoring of prosecutors, analysts, and victim attorneys in Guatemala, including support for the landmark Sepur Zarco case, which trial resulted in the conviction of two military officers for sexual slavery committed during the civil war.
+Guatemala: Support and mentoring of prosecutors, analysts, and victim attorneys, including support for the landmark Sepur Zarco case, which trial resulted in the conviction of two military officers for sexual slavery committed during the civil war.

 This work was carried out by TJ Clinic experts as individual consultants deployed by JRR, UN Women, and ASFC.

 Kenya: Support for a Kenyan civil society lawyers and advocates investigating and preparing a case involving CRSV during the post-election violence period.